HighwayFramework/highwayframework.github.io/source/_posts/2013-10-25-advanced-queries-slash-commands-slash-scalars.markdown

 We have defined standard queries in our [Queries / Commands / Scalars](blog/2013/10/19/queries-slash-commands-slash-scalars/) post, but how to tackle more complex technology specific queries, commands and scalars.
 These are for the cases where an ORM based operation doesn't make sense (batch insert, bulk delete, complex set based operations).
 The intent is that you rarely have to use advanced queries, but when you do they work seamlessly. {"Let the technology deal with 95% of the data access, and use advanced queries for the other 5% as needed."}
 {% endpullquote %}

-All of the `AdvancedQuery`, `AdvancedScalar`, and `AdvancedCommand` are an opt in process for one reason, **it requires that you bind your implementation of the query to the underlying technology.** This is not something to take lightly, but sometimes it is needed.

 # Example Domain

 In all of the examples below, we'll be working with the following business domain, from our Driver's Education company: